journeyapps/android-sdk-installer/README.md

 ## License

-All files in this project are under the MIT license.
+Unless indicated otherwise, files in this project are under the MIT license.

+When using / adapting these scripts in your own projects, I only ask that you keep the copyright headers, including the link back to this project.